owocki/pytrader/readme.md

 ... and your system is installed.

-Once enough `Price` objects are stored in the database, you'll be able to begin training your NN / classifiers. ([see example commands below or download a seed database of prices here](https://github.com/owocki/pytrader/issues/2)).
+Once enough `Price` objects are stored in the database, you'll be able to begin training your NN / classifiers. (see example command `./manage.py pull_prices` below or [download a seed database of prices here](https://github.com/owocki/pytrader/issues/2)).

 ## Important Administration Commands